subvisual/subvisual.com/src/posts/2020-09-11-announcing-alchemy-conf.md

 speakers, we want everybody to feel like Alchemy Conf is a little bit of their own.
 This is why we want to fully commit to transparency. **We will be making a transparency report containing the expenses and earnings of the conference.
-Any profit that may arise will be split equally amongst the speakers.**
+Any profit that may arise will be given back to the community.**

 ## The Road to Alchemy Conf

 Even though we’re almost seven months away from the start of the conference, we want everyone to feel like they are a part of it.
 We want the road to Alchemy Conf to be a journey.
-And **we want to bring closer the community during times of hardship, even though we can’t all be physically together yet.**
+And **we want to bring the community closer during times of hardship, even though we can’t all be physically together yet.**

 We will be setting up **three online workshops in the months leading up to the